 CPLA [m] Complement data memory and place result in the accumulator ment).
-Bits which previously contained a one are changed to zero and vice-versa.
+Bits which previously contained a $\bar{1}$ are changed to 0 and vice-versa.
 The complemented result is stored in the accumulator and the contents of the data memory remain unchanged.

-Description Each bit of the specified data memory is logically complemented (1 s comple-
+Description Each bit of the specified data memory is logically complemented (1's comple-